noisyoscillator/langevin_dynamics-1/README.rst

   own potential file.
 Parameter d is used to shift the origin of simulation box to zero.

 * Periodic boundary conditions enabled.
+* For more information please check langevin_dynamics.info.

 Note
 ----

-* Please modify input under langevin_dynamcis folder before running simulations
+* Please modify input under langevin_dynamcis folder before running simulations.

 TODO
 ---------